 - Bottled water, soft drinks and alcoholic beverages

 - Camera fees if any (participants will be advised of the estimated fees in advance)

 - Anything that is not included in the inclusions list

-- Remainder of the Tour fee 60 days before the Tour
+- 100% of the Tour fee as advance for confirmation of participation for the Tour

 Please note: The date of written (email) communication of intent to cancel is the date considered for calculation of the cancellation fees.

 While Toehold Photo Travel is one of our most popular offerings, we work as a travel agency without bringing the photography guide element in to your travel.
 In short you would be using our travel experts service to just plan the vacation and execute it.